Geet-George/JOANNE/README.md

   ![version](https://img.shields.io/github/v/tag/Geet-George/JOANNE?color=teal&label=LATEST%20VERSION&style=for-the-badge)

 JOANNE is the dataset for all dropsondes launched as part of the EUREC<sup>4</sup>A-ATOMIC campaign held in January-February, 2020.
 These include the dropsondes from DLR's [HALO](https://www.halo.dlr.de/) aircraft and NOAA's [WP-3D (N43-RF)](https://www.omao.noaa.gov/learn/aircraft-operations/aircraft/lockheed-wp-3d-orion) aircraft.
+Find the dataset [here on AERIS](https://doi.org/10.25326/246).
+The DOI of the dataset (v2.0.0) is 10.25326/246.

 The acronym JOANNE stands for **J**oint dropsonde-**O**bservations of the **A**tmosphere in tropical **N**orth atla**N**tic large-scale **E**nvironments.
 The name is an ode to Joanne Malkus Simpson, whose contributions to tropical meteorology are fundamental to the field.